Mohib1402/CMPE255FeatureEngineering/README.md

 ## Quick Summary of Steps

-1. Load the audio file into the Colab environment.
+1. In this assignment, the following audio features are extracted for each of the 5 audio files:
 2. Compute the Short-Time Fourier Transform (STFT) of the audio signal.
 3. Generate the Mel-scaled spectrogram using the STFT.
 4. Extract and display the spectrogram and Mel-scaled spectrogram.